awesome/Route53-To-S3/README.md

 If you wish to run tests, modify this configuration file to have your AWS security credentials.
 Make sure you don't use the same database name and upload path combination, or you'll overwrite your real data!

+Many tests will pass without the aws information, but at least provide db location and daemon information.

 After editing the test configuration file, you can run the tests via